-- (5) respite care;

-- (6) home modification or assistive equipment;

-- (7) home health services;

-- (8) electronic home response;

-- (9) brain injury behavioral/cognitive services;

 - (10) brain injury habilitation;

 - (11) brain injury pre-vocational services; or

 - (12) brain injury supported employment.

-The Department shall establish eliqibility standards for such services taking into consideration the unique economic and social needs of the population for whom they are to be provided.
-Such eligibility standards may be based on the recipient's ability to pay for services; provided, however, that any portion of a person's income that is equal to or less than the "protected income" level shall not be considered by the Department in determining eligibility.
-The "protected income" level shall determined by the Department, shall never be less than the federal poverty standard, and shall be adjusted each year to reflect changes in the Consumer Price Index For All Urban Consumers as determined by the United States Department of Labor.
+The Department shall establish eligibility standards for such services taking into consideration the unique economic and social needs of the population for whom they are to be provided.
+Such eligibility standards may be based on the recipient's ability to pay for services; provided, however, that any portion of a person's income that is equal to or less than the "protected income" level shall not be considered by the Department in determining "protected income" level eligibility.
+The shall determined by the Department, shall never be less than the federal poverty standard, and shall be adjusted each year to reflect changes in the Consumer Price Index For All Urban Consumers as determined by the United States Department of Labor.
 The standards must provide that a person may not have more than \$10,000 in assets to be eligible for the services, and the Department may increase or decrease the asset limitation by rule.
 The Department may not decrease the asset level below \$10,000.